pradoprojects/pradoprojects.github.io/index.md

 #### *...
 But what does it mean?*
-> It means I care about crafting interfaces that feel intuitive, calm, and accessible, especially for people who don’t consider themselves “techy.”
+> It means I care about crafting UI/UX that feels intuitive, calm, and accessible — especially for people who don’t consider themselves “techy.”

 ---